1 Introduction

 11.1 Marriage Alliance

-Minos' successor, Deucalion, is said to have given his sister Phaedra in marriage to Aegeus' son Theseus in order to form an alliance with Athens.
+Minos' successor, Deucalion, gave his sister Phaedra in marriage to Aegeus' son Theseus in order to form an alliance with Athens.
 [105]

 Also, around the same time, two of Deucalion's nieces were married to the two towns of Peloponnesus.